Home » ResourceType » Pedagogical script

 Tschimmel, K. (2012).
 Design Thinking as an effective Toolkit for Innovation.
 Proceedings of the XXIII ISPIM Conference: Action for Innovation: Innovating from Experience, Barcelona.

-How learning analytics can be used in the different pilots
+How learning analytics can be used in the different case examples

 Learning analytics refers to the process of collecting, analyzing, and using data from various learning contexts to improve teaching and learning outcomes.
 When it comes to assessing or giving feedback to university students related to their innovation competence, learning analytics can be a powerful tool.
 By analyzing student performance data in innovation-related activities, such as design thinking exercises or innovation challenges, instructors can gain insight into how well students are developing their innovation skills.